markdown-extended/mde-service/README.md

 The response status can be:

 -   `200 OK` if nothing went wrong
+-   `304 Not Modified` if the request contains an `ETag` or a `If-Modified-Since` header and the response is not modified
 -   `400 Bad Request` if the request seems malformed
 -   `405 Method Not Allowed` if the request verb was not allowed (anything else than *GET*, *POST* or *HEAD*)
 -   `500 Internal Server Error` if an error occurred during the process.